Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Mei 2025 10.47.02 UTC
+- WIB: Kamis, 8 Mei 2025 11.33.54 UTC
-- WITA: Kamis, 8 Mei 2025 11.47.02 UTC
+- WITA: Kamis, 8 Mei 2025 12.33.54 UTC
-- WIT: Kamis, 8 Mei 2025 12.47.02 UTC
+- WIT: Kamis, 8 Mei 2025 13.33.54 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: technology
+Kategori: friendship